Skip to Content

 What Does Hitch Height Mean?

+In short, the term “hitch height” refers to how high a trailer hitch is off the ground.
 However, you need to know two measurements when calculating proper hitch height, because the goal is always for the trailer’s hitch and the towing vehicle’s receiver hitch to be level.

 Why Is Proper Hitch Height Important?

 Hitch height has a considerable impact on several aspects of towing.
-If you read our post about tongue weight, you may recall that hitch height can have an effect on tongue weight.
+If you read our post about tongue weight, you may recall that hitch height can have an effect on tongue weight:

 What Happens If a Trailer’s Hitch Height Is Too High or Too Low?

+Why is this important?
+Because tow ball weight has a significant impact on your ability to tow your trailer safely.
 Maximum tow ball mass is the largest amount of weight that can be put on the ball of a towing vehicle.

 At the forward end of the trailer is the part that sticks out beyond the cargo/living area.
 That’s the tongue, with a coupler that fits over the tow ball and connects the trailer to the towing vehicle.
+As you might expect, the downward weight of the tongue is called “tongue weight,” and that force pressing down on the ball is what manufacturers limit on any particular vehicle.

 A trailer coupler and tow vehicle hitch ball identified